OctopusDeploy/blog/blog/2022-q2/aws-vpc-public/index.md

 ---
 title: Create a public AWS VPC with CloudFormation
-description: Learn how to create a public AWS VPC with this sample CloudFormation template
+description: Learn how to create a public AWS VPC with this sample CloudFormation template.
 author: matthew.casperson@octopus.com
 visibility: public
-published: 2022-03-08-1400
+published: 2022-05-09-1400
 metaImage: blogimage-createapublicawsvpcwithcloudformation-2022.png
 bannerImage: blogimage-createapublicawsvpcwithcloudformation-2022.png
 bannerImageAlt: Illustration of a blue unlocked padlock branded with an open eye to signal public VPC, sitting amongst clouds.
 isFeatured: false
 tags:
  - DevOps
+ - Runbooks Series
  - AWS
  - CloudFormation
 ---

 In our first post, [Create a private AWS VPC with CloudFormation](https://octopus.com/blog/aws-vpc-private), you looked at how to create a VPC with private subnets.
 Instances in this VPC had no internet access and could only communicate with instances in the subnets in the same VPC.

-In this post, you'll create a VPC with public subnets, allowing instances to access, and be accessed from, the internet.
+In this post, you create a VPC with public subnets, allowing instances to access, and be accessed from, the internet.

 ## Types of subnets